In The Beginning…

-Beginning development immediately after the roaring success that was the original, Persona 2 from the very start was meant to improve on every single aspect from the gameplay to the story, ripping out anything that was unnecessary or convoluted.
+Beginning development immediately after the roaring success that was the original, Persona 2 from the very start was meant to improve on every single aspect from the gameplay to the story, ripping out anything unnecessary or convoluted.
 Efforts were also to be made to separate Persona further from the Shin Megami Tensei brand.
 The Megami Ibunroku or Revelations subtitle was dropped as the series was no longer considered just a simple spin off title but its own unique creation.
-For the developers involved in this new project, most if not everyone would join in for this massive undertaking.
-Director/Producer Koji Okada, character designer Kazuma Kaneko, and writer Tadashi Satomi worked together as a dynamic trio to further hone in on the series themes.
-Predominantly, their focal point would the growth of these teenagers as individuals, overcoming their own personal struggles and coming to accept themselves and, in turn, their Personas.
-Another key element would be the power of the rumor mill, and how something as simple as a tall tale could affect the world as a whole.
-This all stems from the idea of Kotodama, a Japanese belief that our own words have the power to change both the physical and spiritual world.
-The Rumor System would be their defining gameplay mechanic; however, it wouldn’t just affect how you played but the narrative as well, one propelled by such rumors.
+For the developers involved in this new project, most if not everyone would join in on this massive undertaking.
+Director/Producer Koji Okada, character designer Kazuma Kaneko, and writer Tadashi Satomi continued to work together as the series dynamic trio, further honing in on the series themes.
+Predominantly, their focal point would the growth of teenagers as individuals, overcoming their own personal struggles and coming to accept themselves and, in turn, their Personas.
+Another key element would be the power of the rumor mill, and how something as simple as a tall tale could have massive ramifications on the entire world.
+This all stemmed from the idea of Kotodama, a Japanese belief that our own words have the power to change both the physical and spiritual world.
+The Rumor System would be their defining gameplay mechanic; however, it wouldn’t just affect how you played but the narrative as well, one that was propelled by such rumors.

 The sound department was a whole other story though.
-With their figurehead Shoji Meguro, who had composed many of the first Personas iconic themes, off composing for Atlus’s next supposed big hit, the first person hack’n’slash Maken X, the task of crafting the sequels soundtrack was left to Kenichi Tsuchiya, Toshiko Tasaki, and Masaki Kurokawa.
+With their figurehead Shoji Meguro off composing for Atlus’s next supposed big hit, the first person hack’n’slash Maken X, the task of crafting the sequels soundtrack was left to Kenichi Tsuchiya, Toshiko Tasaki, and Masaki Kurokawa.
 Tsuchiya in particular had only done minor sound work on the original Persona, so, as the only veteran from the past game, he had some big shoes to fill when it came to replacing Meguro.
 A tough problem he had to tackle for himself was just getting used to the PlayStation’s CD-based system, a major problem for someone who had a better understanding of cartridge based formats than anything else.
-Regardless, him and the rest of his crew pushed forward determined to outdo the original Persona’s with their own soundtrack laced in with electronica and other elements uncommon to other RPG’s.
+Regardless, him and the rest of his team pushed forward determined to outdo the original Persona’s with their own soundtrack laced in with electronica and other elements uncommon to other RPG’s.
 And they weren’t done just yet as, for one of the first times in Megami Tensei history, actual voice acting and a proper opening were included.
 This added more personality to the characters then simple lines of text ever could and made the game go ever slightly in the direction of anime, a route that would change the series in the far-flung future.

 There’s no better time than the present though as upon its release on June 24th, 1999, the newly retitled Persona 2: Innocent Sin was hailed both far and wide as both a critical and financial success.
-Selling more than 270,000 copies in its first years alone, Innocent Sin was a knockout title for Atlus.
-Praised for a dark and involving tale that broke genre trends and hit close to home while being fun to play, it was no wonder why fans were clamoring for the sequel.
+Selling more than 270,000 copies in its first year alone, Innocent Sin was a knockout title for Atlus.
+Praised for its dark and involving tale that broke genre trends and hit close to home while still being a joy to play, it was no wonder why fans were clamoring for the sequel.
 However, that could only be said of fans in Atlus’s home country of Japan.
 The many new Megami Tensei devotees that had come to adore the series over in America were robbed of the chance, as the decision was made to not localize Innocent Sin at all.
-Partially due to the backlash they had received after the many alterations they made to the story, resulting in multiple allegations of censorship and cultural ineptitude, the true reason was because they feared how the public would react to the multitude of religious and Nazi imagery.
+Partially due to the backlash they had received after the many alterations they had made to Revelations: Persona’s story, resulting in multiple allegations of censorship and cultural ineptitude, the true reason was because they feared how the public would react to the multiple uses of religious and Nazi imagery.
 The fact that the ultimate villain of the game was Adolf Hitler wasn’t helping either.
-For several years there was some hope that Innocent Sin could be localized, however, that would only be possible due to another games success.
+For several years there was some hope that Innocent Sin would be localized, however, that would only be possible due to another games success.

 The rumor.
 It was an intriguing concept for Atlus to tackle as a running theme.
-The heart of human soul can become just as distorted as a simple rumor leading to many possibilities and gameplay concept.
+The heart of human soul can become just as distorted as a simple rumor leading to many possibilities and gameplay concepts.
 However, Persona 2: Innocent Sin was much more than this.
-An utterly dark and enriching experience with characters that felt all too real, instead of having the narrative forced on them it was driven by them making the storytelling just that much more engrossing.
-Each was unique, original, and compelling in their own right.
-Discovering their tragic pasts and unraveling their true nature, this is what made Persona distinct from the rest, with the unusual battle system and demons just being a bonus.
+An utterly woeful and enriching experience with characters that felt all too real, instead of having the narrative forced on them it was driven by them making the storytelling just that much more engrossing.
+Each character was unique, original, and compelling in their own right.
+Discovering their tragic pasts and unraveling their true nature, this is what made Persona distinct from the rest; with the unusual battle system and demons just being a bonus.
 However, this wasn’t the end of the adventures at the Seven Sisters High School.
-This story was only halfway complete.
-And its finale was about to blow the world away.
+This narrative was only halfway complete.
+And its finale was about to blow everyone away.